 And the difference between that and a 1366×768 display is similar to the difference between something printed on a dot matrix printer and something printed on a laser.
 You really do notice it, especially when you’re reading for a long time.

 Monitors with television-resolution panels (720p or 1080p) are really cheap, because there’s a severe oversupply of those panels.
 You can get a 2560×1600 monitor, but you’ll pay dearly for it.
 And they tend to be 27 or 30 inches, which is much too big.
+When they get that big, you get more pixels, but you don’t get much more density.

 It seems to me that if a PC maker wants to distinguish itself, releasing high-resolution displays, both in laptops and reasonably sized desktop monitors, would be a good start.
 If I could get a 20″ high-resolution display, I would get one, and get a cheap conventional monitor, then run stubborn old applications on that display, and run progressive applications that pay attention to the operating system’s display settings on the nice one.